-The application for Arabic exchange teachers is closed.
+The application for Arabic exchange teachers for the 2023-2024 academic year is now open.

-The Teachers of Critical Languages Program is sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by American Councils for International Education in cooperation with AMIDEAST in Egypt and the Moroccan-American Commission for Educational and Cultural Exchange in Morocco.
+The Teachers of Critical Languages Program is sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by American Councils for International Education in cooperation with America-Mideast Educational and Training Services, Inc. (AMIDEAST) in Egypt and the Moroccan-American Commission for Educational and Cultural Exchange (MACECE) in Morocco.

 Candidates will be considered without respect to race, color, religion, sexual orientation or gender.
 Competition for the TCLP is merit-based and open to anyone who:

-- Is a citizen of Egypt or Morocco who currently resides in their country of citizenship (Egypt or Morocco);
+- Is a citizen of Egypt or Morocco who currently resides in Egypt or Morocco;

 - Is currently a full-time teacher of English as a Foreign Language or Arabic as a Foreign Language in a primary or secondary (K-12) school in Egypt or Morocco;